 With a lot of support from my friends in the recovery community, I enrolled in and completed an associate’s degree program.
 Then I applied to a bachelor’s program, and was shocked when I was admitted.
 I worked hard to become a social worker and give back in some way what I have received.

 The future can be more different than we can even imagine.
 It’s hard for me to believe, but today I am a social worker, and I’m enrolled in a very competitive master’s program.
-Every day I have the opportunity to give others the amazing thing that the people at Anuvia gave me: another shot at life.
+Every day I have the opportunity to give others the amazing thing that Anuvia’s alcohol and drug rehabilitation programs in Charlotte gave me: another shot at life.